 Donate student supplies.

-Another way you can support teachers is to donate school supplies for students.
 Oftentimes, when a student comes to school without supplies, teachers will buy extra supplies to provide for those who cannot afford to purchase them.
 Therefore, if we can provide the necessary supplies for students from struggling families, then we can prevent another school supply shopping trip for the teachers!

 Whether you are donating teacher or student supplies, you can check out our list and order them on Amazon.

 Being a teacher is more than just teaching academics and good citizenship.
 Teachers often mentor students who are struggling either in school or in their personal lives.
 But teachers do not always have time to mentor each student that is struggling, especially when the struggles are outside of school.
 Some at-risk students who do not have a teacher mentor might start falling behind in school.

 But having a mentor helps these students gain the confidence they need to succeed in their classes.
 Most local school districts have a mentor program.
 Our campuses partner with local school districts’ mentor programs, including Plano ISD, Allen ISD, and Wylie ISD.